shaansundar/BlockChainText/README.md

 # BlockChainText
 The Python program implements an API call to store your text files in an IPFS server!!!

+Built with Python and TKinter, supposed to be an 'OS' related project, so added a little bit of local file handling up there.

 ## Execution: